 - https://wave.webaim.org/ (Heed the red errors more than anything)

 - https://webaccessibility.com/ (This is a page by page checker)

 - https://web.dev/measure/ (This will check other areas as well, with only the accessibility section needed)

 - https://achecker.ca/checker/index.php (take with a pinch of salt and just use as a backup)

 - Chrome extensions Siteimprove and Axe are also handy.

-Website scans & Chrome extensions are just a couple of examples as each can give you a different result, one may tell you the site is fine and another may flag a few things so it’s recommended to check multiple sources.
+Please note that these website scans & Chrome extensions are likely to give you different results – one may tell you that your site is fine and another may flag a few things, so we would recommend that you check multiple sources.

 Be especially aware of errors rather than recommendations.
-If you encounter an error, please contact the WordPress team at firstname.lastname@example.org.
-Recommendations can be fixed if possible, and to do so is good practice, but not essential.
+It is good practice to implement a recommendation, but not essential.
+However, if you encounter an error, please contact the WordPress team at email@example.com.

-Issues such as not using ALT tags, heading structure, and colour contrast ratio are common and should be addressed wherever possible.
+Issues such as not using ALT tags, heading structures, and colour contrast ratio are common and should be addressed wherever possible.

 Alt-text (Alternative text) is a short piece of descriptive text associated with an image that describes the image to someone using a Screen Reader.
 The text may also be displayed if images are turned off and care also referenced by search engines.
 Effective alt-text therefore needs to be sufficiently descriptive to clearly convey what the image represents.